roytang/blog/content/post/2005/05/movies-revenge-of-the-sith.md

 Overall, the six-episode story was very good.
 Lucas' sub-par execution make it an easy target for nitpickers, but the Star Wars mythos as a whole is rock-solid foundation, upon which writers far better than Lucas can improve on.

-The story from beginning to end is very tight, from Anakin's discovery as the &#8220;one who will bring balance to the force&#8221;, to his fall, to the rise of Luke, and eventually to Anakin's redemption and Luke becoming the last from both lines &#8211; Jedi and Sith.
+The story from beginning to end is very tight, from Anakin's discovery as the "one who will bring balance to the force&#8221;, to his fall, to the rise of Luke, and eventually to Anakin's redemption and Luke becoming the last from both lines &#8211; Jedi and Sith.
 And balance is brought to the Force.

  [1]: http://www.shortpacked.com/d/20050523.html